FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 testing suite, both in comparing output matrices to MATLAB results and in testing for reproducibility among Julia outputs.

-We ran into many of these problems while porting the model solution algorithm, `gensys`.
+We ran into similar numerical problems while porting the model solution algorithm, `gensys`.
 At one point, the generalized Schur (QZ) decomposition is computed, yielding the decompositions `A=QSZ'` and `B=QTZ'`.
 In MATLAB, upper triangular matrices `S` and `T` are returned.
 In Julia, meanwhile, the default behavior is to return a real decomposition with upper Hessenberg (blocked diagonal) matrices `S` and `T`.
-[Add ordered QZ stuff.]
+We then reorder the explosive generalized eigenvalues using Chris Sims' `qzdiv` in MATLAB and `ordschur` in Julia.
+The default behavior in the two languages is to order these values in opposite directions, exposing a user without deep knowledge of the procedure to errors.

 Finally, dealing with a recently introduced language can make it more difficult for new users to produce performant code.
 A typical economist, especially one coming from a MATLAB background, may be unfamiliar with the nature and use of language concepts like type stability, parametric types, and preallocation.
-Julia’s profiler and debugger lack the flexibility of those in MATLAB, and can make it difficult to identify the source of errors or performance bottlenecks.
-However, Julia syntax should be familiar and intuitive enough to be picked up quickly by MATLAB programmers without too much immediate overhead.
+Julia's profiler and debugger lack the flexibility of those in MATLAB, and can make it difficult to identify the source of errors or performance bottlenecks.
+And Julia IDEs, like [Juno](http://junolab.org/), while admirable, are not as mature or featured as that of MATLAB.

 ## Conclusion

-TODO
+After months of hard work, we are pleased to be able to increase the performance of our model and provide our work for the benefit of the community.
+For those considering similar projects, we find the benefits of a transition to Julia are significant.
+One should, however, be realistic about the challenges that will be faced transitioning to a young language.

 ## Disclaimer

 This post reflects the experience of the authors with Julia and MATLAB and does not represent an endorsement by the Federal Reserve Bank of New York or the Federal Reserve System of any particular product or service.
 The views